The internal languages of univalent categories: The Internal Language of Locally Cartesian Closed Categories

-We define the displayed bicategory \conceptDef{$\LCCCD$}{Bicategories.Core.Examples.StructuredCategories}{disp_bicat_univ_lccc} over $\FinLim$ as the subbicategory $\subbicat{\Pred}{\Qred}$ where $\Pred$ says that a univalent category with finite limits is locally Cartesian closed and where $\Qred$ says that a functor preserves exponentials. \end{defi}
+We define the displayed bicategory \conceptDef{$\LCCCD$}{Bicategories.Core.Examples.StructuredCategories}{disp_bicat_univ_lccc} over $\FinLim$ as the subbicategory $\subbicat{\Pred}{\Qred}$ where $\Pred$ says that a univalent category with finite limits is locally Cartesian closed and where $\Qred$ says that a functor that preserves finite limits also preserves exponentials.
+The total bicategory $\total{\LCCCD}$ is denoted by \conceptDef{$\LCCC$}{Bicategories.Core.Examples.StructuredCategories}{bicat_of_univ_lccc}. \end{defi}